philsturgeon/phil.tech/source/2018-05-02-api-evolution-for-rest-http-apis.html.markdown

 > The field `price` needs to stop being dollars/pounds/whatever as we're starting to support currencies that don't fit into "unit" and "subunit".

-Ok!
-[Currencies are hard](https://gist.github.com/rgs/6509585), so this sort of thing is not uncommon.
-Let's start [using micros](https://support.siftscience.com/hc/en-us/articles/203869406-The-amount-field) instead.
+Switching to an integer to place your cents, pence, etc. would be just as much of a "Fallacies Programmers Think About Currencies](https://gist.github.com/rgs/6509585) as using float dollars/pounds, etc., some folks like to use "micros", a concept explained well here by [Sift Science](https://support.siftscience.com/hc/en-us/articles/203869406-The-amount-field).
+In this case, the new field could easily be called `price_micros`.

+Want to keep it simple and go with cents, pence, etc.?
+Fine, `price_subunits` will do.
+If somebody grumps about that and you want a more concise name, just call it `amount` and point folks towards that field instead.
+A thesaurus is handy.

-We don't want to just outright change this value from dollars to cents because then we'd start charging $1,000,000 for stuff that should only cost $1, and folks probably wouldn't like that.
-Let's make a new field: `price_micros`.
+Why don't we just outright change this value from dollars to micros? because then we'd start charging $1,000,000 for stuff that should only cost $1, and folks probably wouldn't like that.

 Now clients can either send the `price` field, and it'll convert.
 This will only work for the older currencies, and if `currency` is a field in the resource (or something nearby) then it's easy enough to support `price` for whatever initial currencies you had (dollar/pound/euro) and throw an error if somebody tries using price for these newer currencies, pointing them instead to the micro field.